 In the Process Studies concentration, students provide a rationale for the choice of languages, demonstrating that the two chosen languages are most pertinent to her or his research interests.
 For students in Process Studies, English may be considered one of the research languages if English is not the native language of the student.
 It is the student's responsibility to secure instruction in the research language.
 If the student receives a "conditional pass" or "fail," the examiner will provide written feedback to the student.
 The student is required to repeat the task until she/he received a "pass" or "excellent pass."
-If students make the case that the proposed research languages, he/she has to convince one faculty of the program if the others don't have objections.
+If students make the case that the proposed research languages support his/her planned research but are less relevant than the usual research languages, he/she has to convince one faculty of the program if the others don't have objections.
 Competency may be demonstrated through:

-- Translation of document in the language receiving a pass/ high pass from a CST/CLU/CGU examiner. - Evidence of three years of high school or college taking a full course of subjects required in a particular national school system conducted in the language. - Evidence of passing language classes and exams from other institutions or local language places.
+Translation of document in the language - receiving a pass/ high pass from a CLU/CGU examiner.

+- Evidence of three years of high school or college taking a full course of subjects required in a particular national school system conducted in the language. - Evidence of passing language classes and exams from other institutions or local language places.